Brest Maritime Festival

-The Brest International Maritime Festival (Fêtes maritimes internationales de Brest) is a gathering of traditional boats from around the world, taking place for a week every four years in the city of Brest in France.
+The Brest International Maritime Festival (Fêtes maritimes internationales de Brest) is a gathering of traditional boats from around the world, taking place for a week every four years in Brest, France.

 Each edition took the name of the city of Brest, followed by the year: Brest 1992, Brest 1996, Brest 2000, Brest 2004, Brest 2008; for the 2012 edition, the festival was named Les Tonnerres de Brest, then in 2016, Brest International Maritime Festival 2016.

 History

 This maritime event was initially born by the organization of gatherings of boats and popular festivals at the quay in the 1980s, called Pors Beac'h in 1980, 1982 (23, 24 and 25 July) and 1984 (9 to 12 August), small port of Logonna-Daoulas, at the bottom of the roadstead of Brest.
 The organization was then ensured by the Groupe Finistérien de Croisière Association of Jakez Kerhoas and the help of the founders of the magazine Chasse-Marée.

 In 1986 and 1988, it was in Douarnenez that this gathering was organized by this same association.
 In 1986, 400 traditional sailboats were registered there and 10,000 spectators went there.
 Thanks to the popular success of this event and the support of public authorities, initiatives to restore traditional boats and the construction of replicas of old model boats are multiplying.

 After Douarnenez '88, great impetus was given by the Bateaux des côtes de France competition sponsored by the magazine Chasse-marée in 1990, in order to participate in the first major international gathering of Brest & Douarnenez 1992.
 Boats, replicas of old ones, were built from traditional rules in local shipyards and festive launches occur on occasion.
 Other old boats are also restored for this future event.